Frequently Asked Questions

 How long will I need to be in therapy?

 This is a difficult question to answer.
 It really depends on your goals and the complexity of the issues you want to address.
 The process works best for those who are motivated to attend scheduled sessions, have an open mind and the courage to face difficult issues, and have the willingness to try thinking about and doing things differently than you have before.

 For our initial session, it will be helpful to think about how your problem started, how you have responded to it, what has helped, what has not, where you are now, and what you hope to accomplish in therapy.
 To best prepare for ongoing meetings, you should reflect upon what we covered in our last session and any thoughts, feelings, or new events that have come up since.
 Also, if I invited you to do some homework between sessions, you should be prepared to update me on your progress.

 When do you see clients?

 I schedule sessions by appointment Monday-Friday from 10am to 6pm.
 Limited evening and Saturday appointments are available for those with scheduling challenges during the weekdays.

 Do you accept insurance?

-I am a network provider for the insurance plans listed on the Insurance/Fees page.
-If I am not in your insurance network, many plans will still cover a portion of the cost.
+I am not an in-network provider for any insurance plans.
+However, many plans will still cover a portion of the cost.
 I will be happy to provide you with a monthly statement for you to submit to your insurance company for reimbursement or for your healthcare spending account (HSA).